Table of Contents

 - Roast Vegetables – Roasting tomatoes, peppers, and garlic before adding them to chili intensifies their natural sweetness and umami.

-- Caramelize Onions – Cooking onions slowly until golden brown adds a rich, savory flavor base.
+- Caramelize Onions – Simmering onions until golden brown adds a rich, savory flavor base.

 - Simmer Longer – Allowing chili to simmer for an extended period helps the flavors meld and deepen naturally.